GGGtrainer/holbertonschool-printf/README.md

 ## **Project Overview**

-The **Printf Project** is a custom implementation of the standard C library function `_printf`.
-This project aims to mimic the behavior of `_printf` by handling specific format specifiers while also giving developers insights into **variadic functions** and low-level system calls.
+The **Printf Project** is a custom implementation of the standard C library function `printf`.
+This project aims to mimic the behavior of `printf` by handling specific format specifiers.

 ---